fpereiro/gotoB/tutorial/tutorial.md

 When you load a webpage, an HTML file (which is text that conforms to certain rules, nothing else) may contain further CSS or js inside of it.
 These CSS or js files are also text, also conforming to certain rules.

 The browser, when receiving HTML, CSS and js, starts putting things on the screen - and that's what you see when the page is fully loaded.

+our example: step counter.

+views: cart and product pages

+pages are just webpages?
+Not really!
+The state

+The state: static

+The state: dynamic, the loop